pydantic/pydantic/docs/usage/models.md

 ## Custom Root Types

-Pydantic models which do not represent a `dict` ("object" in JSON parlance) can have a custom root type defined via the `__root__` field.
+Pydantic models can be defined with a custom root type by declaring the `__root__` field.
 The root type can be of any type: list, float, int, etc.

 The root type is defined via the type hint on the `__root__` field.
 The root value can be passed to model `__init__` via the `__root__` keyword argument or as